Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 When you travel across the country, you can experience almost arctic temperatures in the north as well as tropical heat in the south.

-Familiarize yourself with China’s weather before you go, and Google the particular cities you’ll be in.
+It’s a good idea to familiarize yourself with China’s weather before you go, and Google the particular cities you’ll be in.

 North and west China

 Winter in China in the north and west can be brutal.
-In addition to the items mentioned above, stick these things in your suitcase:
+In addition to the clothing items mentioned above, stick these things in your suitcase:

 • Beanie